roman-milk/roman-milk.github.io/my-fair-slut.md

  "It might be interesting to fuck three."
 I said and her face went red.

  "Is that what you were thinking, Melissa?"
 I asked as my fingers trace her body from her face down her neck over a breast and to her tummy.
-Report_Story #4